yigbt/EcoToxFred/README.md

 # EcoToxFred - Dialogues with a Knowledge Keeper

 This is EcoToxFred, a Neo4j-backed Chatbot with whom you can discuss environmental monitoring data collected in a large knowledge graph and stored in a Neo4j Graph Database.

+See the **[first official EcoToxFred Poster](figures/2025_01_27_EcoToxFred.pdf)** for details and examples.

-**EcoToxFred is a prototype** that demonstrates how domain-specific knowledge can be combined with LLMs to facilitate the interaction between users and (domain-specific) knowledge.
+**EcoToxFred** is a prototype that demonstrates how domain-specific knowledge can be combined with LLMs to facilitate the interaction between users and (domain-specific) knowledge.

 <p><img align="left" width="100" src="figures/assistant.png" />